Kirtitech09/Fastfood_Sales_Analysis_MYSQL/README.md

 Determine the distribution of orders by hour of the day.

-Join relevant tables to find the category-wise distribution of pizzas.
+Find the category-wise distribution of pizzas.

 Group the orders by date and calculate the average number of pizzas ordered per day.